 Cholesterol is a wax like substance found in our blood stream.
-Liver is responsible for production of 2/3rd of the cholesterol in our body yet what you eat has a deep effect on your cholesterol level as the remaining 1/3rd is obtained from our diet.
+The liver is responsible for the production of 2/3rd of the cholesterol in our body yet what you eat has a deep effect on your cholesterol level as the remaining 1/3rd is obtained from our diet.

 Most of the cholesterol that ends up narrowing your arteries and contributing to heart disease come from your diet mainly whole milk products and meat.
-Though we know cholesterol mostly as the “bad” guy some cholesterol is required by the body for functions like maintaining cell membranes, insulation of the nerve fibers, manufacture of bile and Vitamin D and most importantly for production of steroid hormones, and sex hormones.
-But when level of total cholesterol crosses 200mg/dl it is a high risk factor for inviting several health problems like heart attacks, strokes and arthrosclerosis.
+Though we know cholesterol mostly as the “bad” guy some cholesterol is required by the body for functions like maintaining cell membranes, insulation of the nerve fibres, manufacture of bile and Vitamin D and most importantly for the production of steroid hormones, and sex hormones.
+But when the level of total cholesterol crosses 200mg/dl it is a high-risk factor for inviting several health problems like heart attacks, strokes and arthrosclerosis.

 Healthy eating habits form the cornerstone of any cholesterol control plan.
 I am sure you have heard of oat bran’s power to lower cholesterol.
 It has a special kind of fiber called beta-glucan.
 It binds with cholesterol in your digestive tract and helps in its elimination.
 But, guess what!
 Oats are not the only source of beta glucan.
-Barley has much more of this special cholesterol reducing fiber.
+Barley has much more of this special cholesterol reducing fibre.
 So make chapattis out of barley flour if you want to lower your cholesterol count.
-Whole pulses like rajma, kabuli channa, green channa, black channa are other significant sources of beta-glucan.
-To incorporate oat bran in your diet you can mix it with your wheat flour in a proportion of 1:1 to make high fiber chapattis with a cholesterol cutting edge.
+Whole pulses like rajma, Kabuli chana, green channa, black channa are other significant sources of beta-glucan.
+To incorporate oat bran in your diet you can mix it with your wheat flour in a proportion of 1:1 to make high fibre chapattis with a cholesterol cutting edge.

 The above foods have significant cholesterol lowering properties.
 Include these in your daily diet to reduce your cholesterol count naturally.

-In my endeavor to bring about a balance between taste and health I have tried to create a recipe that promotes a cholesterol lowering effect.
+In my endeavour to bring about a balance between taste and health, I have tried to create a recipe that promotes a cholesterol lowering effect.